-Use craft foam and a Cricut machine to make personalized ornaments you can hang on your tree or give as gifts this holiday season.
-Learn how here.
-If you make a purchase using the links included, we may earn a commission.
+Use craft foam and a Cricut machine to make personalized ornaments for your tree or to give as gifts this holiday season.

 Making Christmas ornaments is one of my favorite crafts for the holidays.
 Almost all of the ornaments that go up on our tree each year are handmade and I love each and every one of them!